ibm-cloud-docs/discovery-data/hide-data.md

 # Preventing content from being returned in results
 {: #hide-data}

-Improve the query results that are returned by preventing content that you know you do not want in your results to be displayed.
+Prevent content that you don't want customers to see from being included in query results.
 {: shortdesc}

 You can prevent content from being included in query results in the following ways:

 - Delete an entire collection.

   For more information, see [Deleting collections](/docs/discovery-data?topic=discovery-data-manage-collections#collection-delete).
-- Delete a single document by completing the following steps:

-  1. Get the document ID, which is shown in the JSON view of a query response.

-      To list all documents, you can submit an empty query from the page.
-      {: tip}
-  1. Use the [Delete a document](https://cloud.ibm.com/apidocs/discovery-data#deletedocument){: external} method of the API.
-- Remove a field that captures data that you do not want to share with customers from the index.
+- Remove a field with data that you don't want to share with customers from the index.

   You can control which fields are indexed.
 If you want to prevent a field from being indexed, you can set it to be excluded.
 For example, if your PDF files contain a running header or footer that does not contain useful information, you can exclude the `header` and `footer` fields from the index.